 Battery: Rechargeable vs. Replaceable

-The E40 uses a built-in rechargeable battery that lasts about 5 months per charge and tops up wirelessly on any Qi pad.
+Eufy's [E40 spec page](https://www.eufy.com/) states that the built-in rechargeable battery lasts about **5 months per charge** and tops up wirelessly on any Qi pad.
 The Chipolo Pop takes a standard CR2032 coin cell battery that lasts roughly 1 year before needing replacement.

 Price and Value